Skip to main content

 Course details

-The MA concludes with a choice of modules.
-Students wanting to work in the profession may choose to prepare detailed analytical case study report focusing on a site or heritage organisation of their choice.
-Students wishing to continue to explore theoretical issues in this complex subject or plan to pursue a career in other contexts, including taking a higher level degree, may choose the Dissertation module.
+You will also complete either a Professional Practice Project or a Dissertation depending on your route through the course.
+If you want to work in the profession, you may choose to prepare a detailed analytical case study report on a country or site of your choice.
+If you prefer to explore theoretical issues or plan to pursue a career in other contexts, including taking a higher-level degree, will find the Dissertation module more suitable.

 Learning